nikitachernov/pthread.rb/README.md

 Methods #add_executor and #add_executors take an optional parameter that specifies a queue name.

-In order to connect an executor from a separate machine in your programm you can call
+In order to connect an executor from a separate machine in your programm you can call:

     PthreadExecutor.new '192.168.1.100:12345', 'tasks'

 specifing the host and a desired queue.

-Now you can spawn Pthreads in gain multicore performance by providing name of the queue, code to be executed and context variables:
+Now you can spawn Pthreads in order to gain multicore performance by providing name of the queue, code to be executed and context variables:

     Pthread::Pthread.new queue: 'tasks', code: %{
       x ** 2